Davidyz/VectorCode/docs/CONTRIBUTING.md

 [enable logging](https://github.com/Davidyz/VectorCode/blob/main/docs/cli.md#debugging-and-diagnosing)
 for the CLI when developing new features or working on fixes.

+### Database Connectors

+Please take a look at [the database documentation](../src/vectorcode/database/README.md), which contains a brief introduction on the API design that explains what you'd need to do to add support for a new database.

 ## Neovim Plugin

 At the moment, there isn't much to cover on here.
 As long as the code is